knennigtri/venia-tag-property/data-elements.md

 /*
 * This method can get core components from the ACDL via eventInfo.path or by first occurance
 * Example 1.
 With an event that contains event.message.eventInfo.path value (core cmp event)
-*   var cmpProperty = getCmpProperty(event);
+*   var cmpProperties = getCoreCmpJson(event);
 * Example 2.
 It can be used to get the page component properties even if the event was not triggered by the page
-*   var pageCmpProperty = getCmpProperty(event, "page");
+*   var pageCmpProperties = getCoreCmpJson(event, "page");
 * Example 3.
-It can be used to get the first cmp instance of a specified component on the page.
+It can be used to get the first cmp instance of a specified component on the page
-*   var productCmpProperty = getCmpProperty(event, "component", "product");
+*   var productCmpProperty = getCoreCmpJson(event, "component", "product");
+*
-* returns an JSON object that contains the
+* returns a JSON object that contains:
 *    this.path - the unique component path in the ACDL
 *    this.component - the component json
 */